yoasif/yoasif.github.io/_posts/2025-06-16-mozilla-turns-firefox-away-from-open-source-towards-spyware-firefox-labs-now-requires-data-collection.markdown

 Like lastbern, I was surprised that Mozilla was now locking features behind data collection, and I went looking for communication from Mozilla announcing this change.

-I figured that there might be a mention in the [Firefox Nightly News blog](https://blog.nightly.mozilla.org/).
+I first looked at the [Firefox Nightly News blog](https://blog.nightly.mozilla.org/).
 Unfortunately, after looking through the last few posts, I saw no mention of this change to Labs.

-I reached out to the SUMO chat and to Mozilla's [Press Inquiry form](https://www.mozilla.org/en-US/press/press-inquiry/) to see if I was missing something.
+I reached out to the [SUMO chat](https://chat.mozilla.org/#/room/#SUMO:mozilla.org) and to Mozilla's [Press Inquiry form](https://www.mozilla.org/en-US/press/press-inquiry/) to see if I was missing something.

 The chatroom responded that this was announced in the [Enterprise release notes for version 138](https://support.mozilla.org/en-US/kb/firefox-enterprise-138-release-notes).
 That is a strange place to put this note, since this isn't an "enterprise" feature, and [138 isn't an ESR release](https://whattrainisitnow.com/release/?version=esr).